Morgan Freeman: 1989–1996: Hollywood breakthrough

 Outbreak (1995), a medical thriller directed by Wolfgang Petersen, was Freeman's next film.
 He played General Billy Ford, a doctor dealing with an outbreak of a fictional virus in a small town.
-The film also stars Dustin Hoffman, Rene Russo, and Donald Sutherland.
+The film stars Dustin Hoffman, Rene Russo, and Donald Sutherland.
 Outbreak was a box-office success, grossing $189.8 million worldwide, but gained a mixed critics' response.
 Mick LaSelle of the San Francisco Chronicle credited Freeman for his performance which may have been unappreciated by viewers.
-In 1995, Freeman also starred with Brad Pitt in David Fincher's crime thriller Seven, the story of two detectives who attempt to identify a serial killer who bases his murders on the Christian seven deadly sins.
+In 1995, Freeman starred with Brad Pitt in David Fincher's crime thriller Seven, the story of two detectives who attempt to identify a serial killer who bases his murders on the Christian seven deadly sins.
 Freeman's performance generated a positive response; Owen Gleiberman of Entertainment Weekly wrote: "Freeman plays nearly every scene in a doleful hush; he makes you lean in to hear his words, to ferret out the hints of anger and regret that haunt this weary knight."
 The critic from Variety magazine called Freeman's acting "supremely nuanced".

-A year later, Freeman appeared in Chain Reaction as Paul Shannon, a science-fiction thriller co-starring Keanu Reeves and Rachel Weisz.
+While filming Outbreak, Freeman expressed an interest in starting a film production company.
+He turned to McCreary, the producer of Bopha!, to be his business partner.
+Freeman explained that he wanted to achieve representation on screen, explore challenging issues and reveal hidden truths, so they chose to name their firm Revelations Entertainment.
+A year later, he appeared in Chain Reaction as Paul Shannon, a science-fiction thriller co-starring Keanu Reeves and Rachel Weisz.
 The film was a critical and commercial disappointment.
 Next, he was cast opposite Robin Wright in 1996's Moll Flanders, a period drama based on the novel of the same name.
 The film received a mixed reception; Greg Evans from Variety magazine said Freeman gave a "sweet" performance, while The New York Times critic thought he was miscast.

 1997–2004: Critical success and established actor

-While filming Outbreak, Freeman expressed an interest in starting a film production company.
-He turned to Lori McCreary, producer of Bopha!, to be his business partner.
-Freeman explained to her that he wanted to achieve representation on screen, explore challenging issues and reveal hidden truths, so they chose to name their firm Revelations Entertainment.

 In 1997, Freeman narrated the Academy Award-winning documentary The Long Way Home, about Jewish refugees' liberation after World War II and the establishment of Israel.
 He also appeared in Steven Spielberg's historical epic Amistad alongside Djimon Hounsou, Anthony Hopkins, and Matthew McConaughey.
 Based on the events in 1839 aboard the slave ship La Amistad, the film was mostly well-received and earned four nominations at the Academy Awards.
 The critic from Salon magazine, however, thought the film lacked inspiration and Freeman's role was "utterly cryptic".
 In that same year, he was cast as psychologist Alex Cross in Kiss the Girls, a thriller based on James Patterson's 1995 novel of the same name.
 In a mixed review, Peter Stack of San Francisco Chronicle thought Freeman and co-star Ashley Judd gave strong performances despite the lengthy plot.